Back to the Future: The Ride: Home media

 About two years after the ride opened, one of its employees recorded the entire ride projector footage, in-car footage, and pre-ride line footage from the master laserdiscs to a VHS tape and sold bootleg copies of it.
 Copies can still be found in online auctions, and some footage has been posted on YouTube.
-As a result, in February 2009, Universal included all of the queue, pre-show and ride footage on the 2009 DVD re-release of Back to the Future as part of a second bonus disc and on Blu-ray releases since 2010.
+As a result, in February 2009, Universal included most of the queue, pre-show and ride footage on the 2009 DVD re-release of Back to the Future as part of a second bonus disc and on Blu-ray releases since 2010.
 The home release includes some minor edits in the queue video portions.